engines-wafu/RAMPART_Docs/Briefs/Range_Brief.md

 #### Purpose and Usage

 Poti MOA is an area measuring approximately 40nm by 34nm off-shore of the Poti lake area.
-This range is used exclusively for Basic Fighter Maneuvers (BFM) and Beyond Visual Range (BVR) engagements.
+This range is used exclusively for Basic Fighter Maneuvers (BFM) and Beyond Visual Range (BVR) training.
-Live weapons may be used within the range confines against target aircraft but the responsibility remains with the user to ensure that no other aircraft are at any risk of collateral damage.
-Users are also advised that any target aircraft launched in the range are always clear of any other aircraft to avoid undesired effects.
+Live weapons are NOT permitted in this MOA.

 #### Boundaries